Expecting a baby? One of your thoughts after it settles in is…. How many diapers do I need for a baby?

 How do I stock up on diapers at the best price?

 The drug stores are going to be your friend for diapers.
-Sometimes, rarely, we see amazing deals at the grocery stores but drug stores are going to be where you find the best deals.
+Sometimes, we see amazing deals at the grocery stores but drug stores are going to be where you find the best deals.
 You are going to want to look for a deal where you buy diapers, use a coupon and get a reward back (ECB, Up+, Register Reward).
 On these types of deals, I beg my family to use their store cards to buy the deals too and I reimburse them.
 This allows you to get the great deal without breaking store rules and being within their deal limits.
+You can see all the current baby deals here.

 Won’t it be cheaper to buy diapers in the big boxes?